mainettis/darksun/docs/buildersmanual.md

     *Note: no triggers or other objects in the encounter area require specific variables for this system to function.*

 That's it!
 If all of the above conditions are satisfied, the encounters will happen automatically.

+## Conversations and Dialogs

+We are using a zz-dialog based system modified for use under the framework by Michael Sinclair (squattingmonk).
+The system works very much like the event management system, except the events are various events that happen during conversations, such as a PC selecting a node or a new page being displayed.
+Currently, there are only two conversations in the module: `dlg_convzoom` and `dlg_conv`.
+All conversations will be set to one or the other.  `dlg_convzoom` zooms in on the NPC the PC is having the conversation with, `dlg_conv` does not.
+The scripted conversation to be used is set as a variable on the object.
+The string variable's name is `*Dialog` and should be set to the name of the conversation.

+To Be Continued...

 ## Dungeon Master Friendly Initiative